sncast Overview

 response: [0x0, 0x0, 0x43686172697a617264, 0x9, 0x0, 0x0, 0x41a78e741e5af2fec34b695679bc6891742439f7afb8484ecd7766661ad02bf]

-📝 Note In the above example we supply sncast with --account and --url flags.
-If snfoundry.toml is present, and have these properties set, values provided using these flags will override values from snfoundry.toml.
+📝 Note In the above example we supply sncast with --account flag.
+If snfoundry.toml is present, and have this property set, value provided using this flags will override value from snfoundry.toml.
 Learn more about snfoundry.toml configuration here.

 Arguments